SIN-Labs/SIN-Labs.github.io/_pages/joining-us.md

         <h3 style="font-size: 1.3rem; font-weight: 700; color: #003366;">
             Staff Scientists / Junior Principal Investigators
         </h3>
         <p>We are hiring staff scientists or junior PIs who can establish and lead research groups of 2-3 full-time researchers, as well as PhD students.
 Internal funding is provided, so there is no pressure for grant writing or teaching duties.
-These positions come with potential to transition to tenure-track roles at SKKU, with a focus on rodent electrophysiology and calcium imaging.</p>
+These positions come with potential to transition to tenure-track roles at SKKU.</p>
     </div>

     <!-- Research Assistants -->